Do you want to skip the read and get right to my pick? The best eCommerce platform among Shopify vs BigCommerce vs WooCommerce is Shopify.

 BigCommerce has no native backup facility.
 Instead, the platform on third-party backup tools to facilitate data retention, with Rewind being one of its favourite tools.

-Because WooCommerce is just a plugin, storing or backing up vital information from your online store will be dependent on the provisions of your hosting service.
-To play safe, consider saving your files manually.
+Because WooCommerce is just a plugin, storing or backing up vital information from your online store will be dependent on the provisions of the wordpress.com service.

 It’s not built into the UI, but you can download Store Importer – a proprietary app from the same developers – from the App Store in order to move whole sites from platforms like Etsy, Squarespace, and Weebly eCommerce.